When to Call a Mobile Mechanic: A Beginner’s Guide

 Maintenance Tips for Diesel Engines

-Some useful items you should bring are the following: extra oil, coolant, washer fluid, and DEF fluid, a fuel filter, and a fuel filter wrench.
+Some useful items you should bring are the following: extra oil, coolant, washer fluid, DEF fluid, a fuel filter, and a fuel filter wrench.
 But remember when changing your fuel filters, you need to install the new fuel filters full of diesel fuel.

 As a professional diver, you will also want to keep an eye out for your engine overheating, oil leaks, and coolant leaks, and keep up with your preventative maintenance.
-Keeping your engine well maintained will help you make that delivery on time and help prevent other breakdowns.
+Keeping your engine well-maintained will help you make that delivery on time and help prevent other breakdowns.
 The last thing you want to deal with is a premature engine failure that would require an engine overhaul.
 That would be a major expense and a time-consuming repair that would delay your delivery time.
-Preventative maintenance and taking note of your engine performance changes should be on the top of your list, to keep you on truckin’!
+Preventative maintenance and taking note of your engine performance changes should be at the top of your list, to keep you on truckin’!

 Make sure to carve out some time to schedule and perform these basic tasks, as they will save you time and money and keep you out of the repair shop.
 Keep in mind that Speed Wrench can help you out with all your light truck or diesel truck preventative maintenance and other miscellaneous repairs.
 Follow these maintenance tips for diesel engines to prolong your engine’s life and increase efficiency.